alexocode/knigge/README.md

 end
 ```

-With this in place you can simply reference the "real implementation" by
+With this in place you can reference the "real implementation" by calling
-calling functions on your facade:
+functions on your facade:

 ```elixir
 MyGreatBehaviourFacade.my_great_callback(:with_some_argument)
 ```

+### Using Knigge to reduce boilerplate

 `Knigge` allows you to reduce this boilerplate to the absolute minimum: